fbpx

 Biodiversity

-The Biodiversity Theme is evaluating how Commonwealth environmental water benefits birds and animals at different sites in the Murray-Darling Basin.
+The Biodiversity Theme evaluates the extent to which Commonwealth environmental water benefits waterbirds and selected animals (e.g. frogs, turtles) at different sites in the Basin.

 Ecosystem Diversity

-The Ecosystem Diversity Theme is evaluating the contribution of Commonwealth environmental water to protect and restore a vast array of biologically rich rivers, lakes, wetlands and floodplain ecosystems.
+The Ecosystem Diversity Theme evaluates the contribution of Commonwealth environmental water to protecting and restoring the vast array of rivers, lakes, wetlands and floodplain ecosystems.

 Fish

-The Fish Theme is working closely with Selected Areas to understand how Commonwealth environmental water is impacting on different fish species.
+The Fish Theme is working closely with Selected Areas to understand, and evaluate, the extent to which Commonwealth environmental water contributes to population and movement dynamics of different native fish species in the Basin.

 Vegetation